North Berwick's Golfing Pioneers|

 Farquharson Scratch Medal in 1908 over the Burgh Golf Course.
 Thomson was appointed clubmaker and professional to the Sherlock & Slough

 Golf Club before enlisting in the 2nd Bn.
 Royal Scots in 1915.
-Willie Thomson was killed in France in 1917, aged 25 years.
-He was buried
+Willie was killed on Monday 4th June 1917 at Pas de Calais, France aged

 Henry and Alexander Thomson